mrceedjay/HU-058_ESPHome-NTC-LDR-Buzzer/README.md

 # Open firmware for the HU-058D WiFi clock with added buzzer, NTC and light sensor

 I have added support for buzzer, temp and light sensor.
 The 5V needs to be cut and 3.3V connected instead.
 Only clock.yaml has been changed.
-Added temperature, beep with changeable duration and frequency and light (0-100%) to Home Assistant device dashboard.
+Added temperature, beep with changeable duration and frequency, and light (0-100%) to Home Assistant device dashboard.

 The new connections are: